 Around 200 kilometres from Reykjavík, somewhere near Kleifar on Route 60, the rolling landscape of western Iceland starts to change.
 After speeding through the hopeful springtime farmland of Borgarfjörður and Hvammsfjörður and over the Gilsfjörður land bridge, the green-tinged land fades into autumnal expanses of umber and maroon shrubbery and shivering copses of reddish trees.
-Open fields become wild, barren heaths, rough hills, and stretches of broken, islet-littered shoreline by steep, eroded mountainside; well-kept farm buildings give way to careworn farmsteads and rusty barns, and the few gas stations we pass seem weather-beaten and forlorn.
+Open fields become wild, barren heaths, rough hills, and stretches of broken, islet-littered shoreline lined by steep, eroded mountainside.
+Well-kept farm buildings give way to careworn farmsteads and rusty barns, and the few gas stations we pass seem weather-beaten and forlorn.
 As we enter the Westfjords, there’s a palpable shift in atmosphere.

 The Westfjords have historically been a genuinely remote region of Iceland.
 Until the 1950s, the Vestfjarðarvegur road ended somewhere around Bjarkalundur, near the Reykhólar peninsula.
 Travelling further meant a voyage by boat, with some southern Westfjordians having to sail to the tiny island of Flatey to buy everyday items in the general store.
 All-but disconnected from the rest of the country, the region developed a distinctive local culture of proud and fierce independence that survives to this day.